Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

         * As a Returning Visitor, I want to find the best way to get in contact with the therapist with any questions I may have.
 * ### **Design**
     * **Colour Scheme**
-        - Two colours were used for this site- primary colour  is beige, secondary is green.
+        - Two colours were used for this site- primary colour is ivory, secondary is green.
     * **Typography**
         The Montserrat and Akaya Telivigala fonts were used throughout all website with Sans Serif and cursive as the fallback fonts accordingly, in case chosen fonds are not imported correctly.
 The Montserrat is the main font, Akaya Telivigala was used for the headings.